Unphased Wrinkles: Estimating cloth elasticity parameters using a frequency-based loss: Method

 \subsubsection{Differentiable Simulation}

-To use gradient-based optimization with this compliant constraint formulation, we compute the gradient with respect to the material parameters.
-Both bending energy and StVK membrane energy are differentiable.
-It suffices to compute the derivative of the position update in \myeqref{eq:posUpdate}, which involves differentiating through \myeqref{eq:xpbd}.
-Derivatives are computed analytically and accumulated in tandem with the Gauss-Seidel or Jacobi iterates.
-We must compute $\partial \Delta \mathbf{x}/\partial \gamma$ where $\gamma$ is the set of parameters we aim to recover, which we define in the next section.
+To enable gradient-based optimization, we require the simulation framework to be able to compute derivatives of the simulated positions with respect to the material parameters $\gamma$.
+Given that both the bending energy and the StVK membrane energy are differentiable, it suffices to compute the derivative of the position update in \myeqref{eq:posUpdate}, which involves differentiating through \myeqref{eq:xpbd}.
+In contrast to work like DiffXPBD \cite{stuyck2023diffxpbd} or DiffPD \cite{du2021diffpd}, which use the adjoint method to obtain differentiable formulations of the simulation model, we propose to use forward differentiation of the required quantities.
+Our choice of differentiation results in a much more efficient pipeline, which is able to compute all required quantities in a single forward pass.
+The derivatives are computed analytically and accumulated in tandem with the Gauss-Seidel or Jacobi iterates.
+This is in contrast to adjoint-based methods which require an additional costly backward pass.